dejavxtrem/finance_tracker_app_api/README.md

 To be able to keep track of Your Financial Activities and Records on your Day to Day Activities.

 # Technologies used:
-React, Postgres, Ant-Design Reach Framework, External API(https://iexcloud.io/), React-Router, Ruby, Rails, Faker Gem for Backend Data stimulation, Reach-Context.
+React, Postgres, Ant-Design Reach Framework, External API(https://iexcloud.io/), React-Router, Ruby, Rails, Faker Gem for Backend Data stimulation, Reach-Context, Javascript

 # Back-End Relationship:
 One to Many